2025-on Ducati Multistrada V4 S Review | A host of detail changes for Ducati’s popular tall rounder

 For the V4 S model, with its semi-active Marzocchi suspension, the forks now have an internal sensor to measure stroke travel.
 When the front wheel hits a bump, the front suspension talks to the rear and tells it how much to brace itself with more, or less damping.
 As a result, the ride is that bit plusher on rough roads and controlled when you’re pushing on.

-2025-on Ducati Multistrada V4S detailed shot of semi-active suspension
+2025-on Ducati Multistrada V4S close up of cockpit

 As before the lofty Multi feels slightly wayward at first and not as sharp as BMW’s S1000XR or even R1300GS, but once you’re used to its heft it handles precisely and grips superbly.
 Ducati have also raised the swingarm pivot by a millimetre to reduce squat under acceleration and auto rear preload self-levels to take the extra weight of a pillion and/or luggage.